 Automate your way to your goals

-Without a consistent approach to money management, reaching your financial goals can feel like an uphill battle which can leave you feeling demotivated.
+Without a consistent approach to money management, reaching your financial goals can feel like an uphill battle.
+This can leave you feeling demotivated.
 One way to achieve consistent money management is through automating your money.

-Automate as many payments as you can, including payments to your savings, investments and any debt payments you need to make on a monthly basis.
-By automating your finances, you can allocate realistic amounts of money towards each automated payment category and move closer to your goals, without the temptation to leave any money in your bank account to tempt you to spend.
+Automate as many payments as you can.
+This includes payments to your savings, investments and any debt payments you need to make on a monthly basis.
+By automating your finances, you can allocate realistic amounts of money towards each automated payment category and move closer to your goals.
+All this without the temptation to leave any money in your bank account to tempt you to spend.

 - Finding a method to track your income and expenses will help you gain clarity on where your money goes